 Gaulos froze.
 The man’s words held power but when Gaulos looked back at the arch there was only darkness and the imagined ghosts of his victims beyond it.
 There was no other place to run.
 Instead Gaulos spoke to Os-Gabella.

 “That’s not my father.”

-Os-Gabella smirked, “Of course it is, the first father.
+Os-Gabella smirked, “Of course he is, the first father.
 Nemed, my erstwhile husband.”
 She said the last words with cutting disdain.
 “We are here to find a way to kill him.”

 With that, purple flames burst up out of the pit.

-“These fires are said to be able to burn the astral body.
+“These jewels are said to be able to burn the astral body.
 I wonder what effect it will have on immortal flesh.”